agpwnd/research/karvi-solutions.md

 We found them in order management, customer data handling, administrative functions - basically anywhere the application touches the database without proper parameterization.

 **Security Disclosure Notice:** We're intentionally omitting the exact HTTP requests and payload details from this blog post.
 Why?
-Because publishing step-by-step instructions for exploiting these vulnerabilities would be like handing a loaded gun to every script kiddie on the internet.
+Because publishing step-by-step instructioNs for exploiting these vulnerabilities would be like handing a loaded gun to every script kiddie on the internet.
 The vulnerabilities are trivial to find and exploit, but we refuse to be the ones who help criminals destroy hundreds of small businesses that rely on this platform.

 ## The Company That Couldn't Care Less

-Here's where the story gets really interesting (and depressing).
+Here's where the story gets really interesTing (and depressing).
 After discovering these catastrophic vulnerabilities, we did what responsible security researchers do: we tried to contact Karvi Solutions.

 We sent detailed vulnerability reports.
 We waited.